-Some 25 km (16 mi.) of trails, including a long walking area along the shoreline, reveal the great beauty of this coastal park.
-The lookouts of Saint-Fabien and Pic Champlain offer unique viewpoints.
+About 25 km (15 mi.) of trails, including a long walking area along the shoreline, reveal the great beauty of this coastal park.
+The Saint-Fabien and Pic Champlain lookouts offer unique viewpoints.

 Explore the park by bike!
 Over 15 km (9 mi.) of bike trails meander through the park, several of which are suitable for the entire family.
 These trails cross through various environments, from meadows to the seashore.

 Sea kayaking excursions on the St. Lawrence with Kayak Archipel du Bic are magical.
 You will observe typical marine and avian wildlife, approaching prudently so as not to disturb their activities.
 Sunset excursions are especially memorable!

 Seal observation is one of the main attractions in the park in the summer and fall.
 Harbour seals are present in the estuary year-round while grey seals appear in mid-July.
 Seals can be observed from the shore, which makes this experience accessible to all.
 The park also shelters thousands of seabirds as well as birds of prey, which can be observed during the spring migration.
 White-tailed deer are also plentiful throughout this territory.

 The Ferme Rioux Discovery and Visitors Centre presents a permanent exhibit.
 Audiovisual presentations illustrate various facets of the park.
 Explore natural science in the park!
 The park wardens, who are also naturalists, will introduce you to the park’s unique plants and varied wildlife as well as tell you about the formation and evolution of the landscape, local archaeology and more.